rigljs/rigl/README.md

 <br>

-Rigl is a framework for building reactive Web Components with Server Rendering [(SSR)](#ssr) support.
+Rigl is a framework for building reactive Web Components with [SSR](#ssr) (Server Side Rendering) support.
 In addition to a convenient way to create components and add reactive behavior to them, Rigl provides an Observer for tracking events between different components and a simple Router.

 <br>